nikitapoyarekar05/nexus-be/README.md

 # 🏗️ Neighbourly – Real Estate Backend (NestJS)

-This is the backend service for **Neighbourly**, a SaaS platform for real estate listings.
+This is the backend service for **Neighbourly**, a platform for real estate listings.
 Built using **NestJS**, it handles property listings, and communication with PostgreSQL using TypeORM.

 ---